yegor256/blog/_posts/2015/jul/2015-07-06-public-static-literals.md

 The reason why is very similar to
 [utility classes]({% pst 2015/feb/2015-02-26-composable-decorators %})
 with public static
-methods&mdash;they are unbreakable hard-coded dependencies.
+methods---they are unbreakable hard-coded dependencies.
 Once you use that `CharEncoding.UTF_8`, your object starts to depend on this data, and its user (the user of your object) can't break this dependency.
-You may say that this is your intention, in the case of a `"UTF-8"` constant&mdash;to make sure that Unicode is specifically and exclusively being used.
+You may say that this is your intention, in the case of a `"UTF-8"` constant---to make sure that Unicode is specifically and exclusively being used.
 In this particular example, this may be true, but look at it from a more global perspective.